elsantiF/orbis/docs/guide.md

 ## Goals

-First, a language that can be applied in a, but not limited to, high-performance, critical computing Second, a language that feels natural to write and read Third, a modular and extensible language (see macros and meta-programming) Fourth, a language that can be learned in less than an hour for a programmer
+1. A language that can be applied in a, but not limited to, high-performance, critical computing
+2. A language that feels natural to write and read with an adaptable learning curve
+3. A language that can be extended (see macros and meta-programming)
+4. A language that can be learned in less than an hour for a programmer

 ## Features